 I use this drawing tablet to do creative things on my laptop.
 Not only for pen-oriented tasks like painting or editing images but o also for doing any more work-intensive activities.
 It’s great for art if used together with good painting software and can be used wirelessly too (although this introduces a slight lag I use it sometimes when I’m outside).
 Some artists prefer to use a display tablet but I have my iPad for this and when working on my laptop I like to sit straight and look at my monitor.

-When I work on my laptop I like to have a secondary screen to display reference images etc. It also makes working with huge apps like Final Cut Pro a lot easier.
-This monitor has great color reproduction abilities so it works great for preparing files for print too.
+I like to have a big screen to display reference images etc. while I paint.
+It also makes working with huge apps like Final Cut Pro a lot easier.
+This monitor works great with Macs and has good color reproduction abilities which is usefull for preparing files for print and editing videos too.

 Canon CanoScan 9000F MKII